merlante/test-relations-client-annotations/README.md

   return widgetRepository.getWidgets();
 }
 ```
 we can add authorization filtering of the results with some small modifications.
-In the below example, the method now "post" filters the results of `getWidgets()` repository call for widgets that the `user` has access to.
+In the below example, the method now "post" filters the results of `getWidgets()` repository call for widgets that the `user` has `view` access to.
 ```java
 @AuthzPostFilter(permission = "view")
 public List<Widget> getWidgets(UserPrincipal user) {